telent/schlock/README.md

 - more aesthetic "wrong password" signalling, e.g. add some padding around the red background area

-- maybe find a better place for backspace and enter
+- maybe find a better place to put backspace and enter

 - use command line parameter for pin file location instead of environment variable